 One weapon isn’t always enough, sometimes it’s necessary to look big and scary — and a good way to do that is by dual wielding.
-Looking tough in PvP is one thing, but make sure you’ve got the stats to back it up.
+Looking tough in PvP is great, but make sure you’ve got the skills to back it up.

 While dual wielding is impressive, it can make you unpredictable and more dangerous to fight against.
 But it’s not only swords you can dual wield — axes, clubs, and maces are also a good combo.

 Mix things up.
-If you’ve got some spells and a staff, use a sword and staff or any other spell casting item.
-That way you can swing a sword, and as they run or roll away you can launch some spells their way.
+Try using a sword and staff or any other spell casting item.
+That way, you can swing a sword and while they run/roll away you can launch some spells their way.

-Having the relevant stats to wield your weapon will come in handy, or your attack will be about as effective as slapping a giant with a rubber chicken.
-Holding a weapon with both hands will make your attacks 1.5x stronger than single handed swings—but you can’t parry, and need to rely on your dodge to evade attacks.
+Having the relevant stats to wield your weapon will come in handy, or your attacks will be about as effective as slapping a giant with a rubber chicken.
+Holding a weapon with both hands will make your attacks 1.5x stronger than single handed swings—but you can’t parry, so you’ll need to rely on dodges to evade attacks.

-Having a light or medium armor set on, will help you avoid those swings and spells.
-Light armor will always make your movement faster, but it provides less protection than medium and heavy armor.
+Having a Light or Medium Armor Set equipped will help you avoid enemies swings and spells.
+In contrast, Light Armor Sets will make your movement faster, but provides less protection than both Medium and Heavy Armor Sets.

 How to Dual Wield in Dark Souls 3

 Congratulations, you’re dual wielding.
-Beware, having multiple weapons equipped adds weight and will slow you down.
-And that ladies and gentlemen is how to dual wield in Dark Souls 3.
+Beware, having multiple weapons equipped adds (a lot of) weight and will slow you down.
+And that’s how to dual wield in Dark Souls 3.